SahanaSV19/expressquiz/README.md

 ## To start the server
 ### To run in development env
-- node --watch index.js --port=3000 --username=root --password=mpxfactor --dbname=test --dev=true
+- node --watch index.js --serverPort=3000 --dbusername=root --dbpassword=mpxfactor --dbname=quiz --dev=true
 ### To run
-- node index.js --port=3000 --username=root --password=mpxfactor --dbname=test --dev=true
+- node index.js --serverPort=3000 --dbusername=root --dbpassword=mpxfactor --dbname=quiz --dev=true
 #### Arguments
-- port => give port number where server should run.
+- serverPort => give port number where server should run.
-- username => give proper dbms username.
+- dbusername => give proper dbms username.
-- password => give proper dbms password.
+- dbpassword => give proper dbms password.
 - dbname => give proper database name.
 - if dev=true => it deletes all the data from the database and creates admin user and seeds the database with example values.